haiwen/seafile-admin-docs/manual/setup/setup_with_amazon_s3.md

     ```
 ## Self-hosted S3 Storage

-Many self-hosted object storage systems are now compatible with the S3 API, such as OpenStack Swift and Ceph's RADOS Gateway.
+Many self-hosted object storage systems are now compatible with the S3 API, such as OpenStack Swift, Ceph's RADOS Gateway and Minio.
 You can use these S3-compatible storage systems as backend for Seafile.
 Here is an example config:

 ```
 [commit_object_backend]